-Your retirement years can be the best years of your life, but retirement also has the potential to be the worst time of your life.
-Whether it’s good or bad can depend on how well you prepare.
-So how do you begin to make plans for retirement?
+You get to choose choose whether your retirement years will be the best years of your life or the worst time of your life.
+Whether it’s good or bad can depend at least in part, on how well you choose.
+So, how do you begin to make you retirement the best ever?

-This list should form the basis of the first few years of your retirement.
+This list should form the basis of the first (or next) few years of your retirement.
 Give yourself a few months to get over work and then get on with the list.
-If you are like me, your estimate of how long they will take to complete, will probably be wrong and it may take you longer than three years, but at least you will have some sort of plan of what to do.
+If you are like me, your estimate of how long they will take to complete, will probably be wrong and it may take you longer than three years.
+But at least you will have some sort of plan of what to do.
 If you can’t think of anything to put on your list, have a look at this blog.

 - Prepare or revise your will and choose an executor.
 Those who know about these things say you should review your will every 3 to 5 years and whenever your life takes a dramatic turn.
 You should also make sure your executor knows where to find you will.
 See this blog.

 - Review any life insurance schemes.
 CentreLink in Australia considers the withdrawal value of life insurance as an asset but not funeral insurance.
-It is worth pondering whether you need more insurance in the fourth quarter of your life than what your funeral will cost.
+With funeral insurance however, you are relying on the organisation behind the policy to implement the agreement when you die.
+I know of a few people whose family got nothing after the person died.
+It is also worth pondering whether you need more life insurance in the fourth quarter of your life than what your funeral will cost.
+However If you have nominated a beneficiary for your life insurance policy, then your life insurance policy will not be included in your Estate.
+So checked your life insurance policies now.

 - Have a thorough health check & review your health insurance.
 Look for hereditary health issues and of course prostate issues.
 Prostate cancer is the largest cancer effecting men in Australia.
 So get a PSA check NOW.